What is Eye Trauma?

 If you or someone else experiences eye trauma, follow these basic first aid steps to minimize damage before seeking professional medical help:

-- Protect the Eye: Do not rub or apply pressure to the injured eye.
-If a foreign object is embedded, avoid attempting to remove it, as this may worsen the injury.
+Protect the Eye: Do not rub or apply pressure to the injured eye.
+If a foreign object is embedded, avoid attempting to remove it.

-- Rinse the Eye: In case of chemical exposure, immediately flush the eye with clean, lukewarm water for at least 15 minutes.
-Hold the eyelids open gently and rinse thoroughly to remove the chemicals.
+Rinse the Eye: In case of chemical exposure, flush the eye with clean, lukewarm water for at least 15 minutes.

 Conclusion